HosseinlGholami/Army-Prj/readme.md

 TODO:

-1-Add GUI to Reciver Program # semi done
+1-adjust GUI for Reciver

-{

-Should define queue inside the threads then push the rabbitmq data in the pyqt therad to send signal to GUI

-}

-2- Handle sleep time inside queue
+2- Handle and buffering frames

 3- Dockerize the sender application